 Jason Clarke Antiques

-Mid Victorian Brass Cased Aneroid Barometer by Negretti & Zambra London
+Victorian Aneroid Barometer by Negretti & Zambra London

-For sale, a mid-Victorian brass cased aneroid barometer by Negretti & Zambra of London.
+For sale, a mid-Victorian aneroid barometer by Negretti & Zambra of London.

 This early example has a four and a half inch card dial printed with Vidi type weather indications and a long scale measuring 25 to 31 inches of barometric pressure around its circumference.
 The upper middle section of the dial has the maker’s name Negretti & Zambra and “Instrument makers to her Majesty” below with the lower middle section stating numerous addresses at “Holborn Viaduct, Cornhill, Regent Street and Fleet Street”.
 It has a blue steel pointer and a brass set hand operated by a brass knurled dial to the centre.